arco-design/arco-design-vue/packages/web-vue/components/select/README.en-US.md

 ### Use `Object` format as option value
 When using the `Object` format as the value of the option, you need to specify the field name to obtain the unique identifier for the selector through the `value-key` attribute, and the default value is `value`.
+In addition, the object value of `value` needs to be defined in `setup`, and the object cannot be created in the template, which will lead to repeated rendering of the `Option` component.

 For example, when I need to specify `key` as a unique identifier:
 ```vue